UMAprotocol/UMIPs/UMIPs/umip-81.md

     "last": <Timestamp of the last DAO migration>
 }
 ```
-The range of `option` will be between 0 and 0.1
-The `total`is the total value of assets migrated from V1 to V2.
+The `total`is the total USD value of assets migrated from V1 to V2 and this is the value that should be resolved for this price identifier.
 The option has a migration cap of $100 million so this number can go higher.
+The range of `option` will be between 0 and 0.1 and it represents indicative value of 1 option expressed in ANT.
+This would be provided for information purposes only since the actual payout would be calculated by the employed financial contract and financial product library based on the raw value of assets migrated resolved for this price identifier.
-The `last` indicated the timestamp when the last DAO was moved over
+The `last` indicated the timestamp when the last DAO was moved over.

 1. **Pricing interval**
     - The pricing interval are updated each day at 00:00.

 2. **Input processing**
     - To get the latest price of the KPI options perform a `GET /organizations` request to [datafeed.aragon.org](https://datafeed.aragon.org).
+    - Take the returned `total` value and round to the nearest million (10^6) leaving 0 decimal places.

 3. **Range bounds**
 - 100 000 ANT tokens will be used to mint 1 000 000 Option tokens